-On what to do if faced with an enquiry which may be unlawful under s.60, there are some suggestions in Pre-employment health questions: Guidance for job applications on Section 60 of the Equality Act 2010 (pdf, EHRC website), page 5.
+On what to do if faced with an enquiry which may be unlawful under s.60, there are some suggestions in Pre-employment health questions: Guidance for job applicants on Section 60 of the Equality Act 2010 (EHRC website), page 5.

-- Pre-employment health questions: Guidance for job applications on Section 60 of the Equality Act 2010 (pdf, EHRC website) – Equality and Human Rights Commission, for job applicants.
-Also Pre-employment health questions: Guidance for employers on Section 60 of the Equality Act 2010 (pdf, EHRC website).
+- Pre-employment health questions: Guidance for job applicants on Section 60 of the Equality Act 2010 (EHRC website) – Equality and Human Rights Commission, for job applicants.
+Also Pre-employment health questions: Guidance for employers on Section 60 of the Equality Act 2010 (EHRC website).

 - A Quick Start Guide to the ban on questions about health and disability during recruitment (pdf, gov.uk) – Government Equalities Office booklet

 - The relevant legal provision is s.60 Equality Act 2010 (link to legislation.gov.uk).

 - The Employment Code deals with s.60 at paragraphs 10.25-43.

 - EHRC Research report 87 (link to EHRC) – research into current practices examining how well Section 60 is working in practice.
 January 2013.

 - Pre-employment health questionnaire ban backed by HR chiefs (link to Personnel Today article, 22/1/10).